ggreen/spring-gemfire-showcase/docs/demo/GemFire_For_AI.md

 Ask Question
 - What is the first application development use case for GemFire?
+DO NOT USE ANY TOOLS
 - What is the first application development use case for Tanzu GemFire?
+DO NOT USE ANY TOOLS

 ```shell